rails/rails/guides/source/migrations.md

 ==  CreateProducts: migrated (10.0054s) =======================================
 ```

-If you want Active Record to not output anything, then running +rake db:migrate
+If you want Active Record to not output anything, then running `rake db:migrate
-VERBOSE=false+ will suppress all output.
+VERBOSE=false` will suppress all output.

 Using Models in Your Migrations
 -------------------------------